conedevelopment/root-docs/fields.md

 ### Relation Fields

-Relation fields are represanting Eloquent relation definitions on the resource models.
+Relation fields are representing Eloquent relation definitions on the resource models.
 Relation fields are highly customizable and provide a nice and detailed API.

 #### BelongsTo